Four-dimensional topological lattices through connectivity: Proposal for a 4D Topological Lattice through connectivity

+where the sum runs over all momenta in the BZ, we find the momentum-space Hamiltonian (see Appendix A):

-where $J$ is the hopping amplitude, the lattice spacing $a=1$, and $m$ is an energy offset between the $A, B$ and $C, D$ sites.
-Note that the real-space hoppings between $B$ and $D$ sites need to have an opposite sign compared to other hoppings, as indicated in Fig.~\ref{fig1}(a), in order to realise the required $\Gamma$ matrix structure~\cite{supmat}.
+Note that the real-space hoppings between $B$ and $D$ sites need to have an opposite sign compared to other hoppings, as indicated in Fig.~\ref{fig1}(a), in order to realise the required $\Gamma$ matrix structure.
+This model is a specific example of the general form given in Eq.~\ref{eq:ham}, corresponding to a four-band model.

-When $m=0$, this model has four 4D Dirac points in the BZ, as shown in Fig.~\ref{fig1}(b).
+When $M=0$, this model has four 4D Dirac points in the BZ, as shown in Fig.~\ref{fig2}(a).
 The points at ${\bf K}_{1,2}=(\mp 2\pi/3, 0, \mp 2\pi/3, 0)$ are a time-reversal pair of the first type, while those at ${\bf K}_{3,4}=(\pm 2\pi/3, 0, \mp 2\pi/3, 0)$ are a pair of the second type.
-Therefore, this model is still topologically trivial, as shown, for example, in Fig.~\ref{fig1}(c), for a cut at $k_y\!=\!k_w\!=\!0$ and $m\!=\!-J/2$, where the contributions to the 2CN (Eq.~\ref{eq:secondchern}) cancel out for the two pairs.
+Therefore, this model is still topologically trivial, as shown, for example, in Fig.~\ref{fig2}(b), for a cut at $k_y\!=\!k_w\!=\!0$ and $M\!=\!-J/2$, where the contributions to the 2CN (Eq.~\ref{eq:secondchern}) clearly cancel out for the two pairs.

 As in the 2D Haldane model, another ingredient is needed to separate out the two types of Dirac points and engineer topological bands.
 In particular, we need a mass-like term, proportional to $\Gamma_5$, which distinguishes between the two pairs of Dirac points.
-In this model, there are many possible terms that achieve this, corresponding to different long-range hoppings between alike-sites (e.g. $A\!\rightarrow\!A$)~\cite{supmat}.
-As an example, we consider long-range hoppings in the $x-z$ plane along ${\bf r}' = (\pm 2 a, 0, \pm 2a, 0)$ and ${\bf r}''= (\pm 2 a, 0, \mp 2a, 0)$ (e.g. see Fig.~\ref{fig2}(a)), giving:
+As an example, we consider long-range hoppings in the $x-z$ plane along ${\bf r}' = (\pm 2 a, 0, \pm 2a, 0)$ and ${\bf r}''= (\pm 2 a, 0, \mp 2a, 0)$ (e.g. see Fig.~\ref{fig3}(a)).
+In terms of the tight-binding real-space model, this would correspond to adding terms: \begin{widetext}

-where $J'$ ($J''$) is the hopping amplitude along ${\bf r}'$ (${\bf r}''$).
-As a result, the first pair closes at $m\!=\!J'\!-\!2J''$ and the second at $m\!=\!J''\!-\!2J'$ (see Fig.~\ref{fig2}(c)\&(d)).
-Provided that $J' \!\neq \!J''$, these are topological transitions; for example, if $J''\!=\!0$ and $J'\!>\!0$, this model has a 2CN of -2 for $-2J' \!< \!m\! <\!
-J'$, and is trivial otherwise, as can also be confirmed numerically~\cite{Mochol2018}.
-Note that the above terms preserve TRS and so all 1CNs vanish by symmetry.
-Adding TRS-breaking terms will separate the Dirac points within a pair; this can give a 4D QH model, but in Class A where the 1CNs can be non-zero~\cite{Kraus2013, Price2015, Lohse2018, Zilberberg2018}.